 5. Marking Important Milestones

-How to Upgrade Your Diamond
+How to Upgrade Your Diamond?

 1. Invest In a Diamond Buying Guide

-The chances are that you first began by doing your research on the Four Cs.
-After that, you probably proceeded to locate your ideal dealer.
-While trying to find a reliable dealer, you perhaps invested in checking out their collection of diamonds in terms of the designs and brands they deal in.
-Finally, you compared prices before ordering the gemstone.
+Chances are that it commenced with some research on the 4Cs.
+Afterward, a reliable and ideal dealer must have been sought.
+While trying to find one, time was likely invested in checking out their collection of diamonds in terms of the designs and brands that they deal(t) in.
+Finally, prices were compared before ordering the gemstone.

-5. Now, Consider Color and Clarity Upgrades
+5. Consider Color and Clarity Upgrades

 First, remember that certain diamond colors are rarer than others, hence more expensive.
 For instance, among the colored diamonds, purple and red colors come with heftier price tags than their yellow or brown counterparts.
 Generally, the fancier the color, the costlier the diamond.
 Colorless diamonds are an exception to this rule and are therefore the most expensive.
 Similarly, flawless diamonds are costlier than those with external and internal blemishes.